 - enlargement of the Adam’s apple

-DHEAS may be useful in the investigation of precocious puberty in some boys but only in girls precocious puberty associated with signs of virilisation.
-DHEAS may also be used in the specialist investigation of disorders of sex development such as in babies with ambiguous genitalia (when difficult to determine whether baby is boy or girl) or at any point thereafter.
+DHEAS may be useful in the investigation of precocious puberty in some boys but in girls only in precocious puberty associated with signs of virilisation.
+DHEAS may also be used in the specialist investigation of disorders of sex development such as in babies with ambiguous genitalia (when difficult to determine whether a baby is boy or girl) or at any point thereafter.

 A distinct period of puberty, which can occur before the other stages, is called adrenarche.
 This is activation of the adrenal gland before the ovaries or testicles where a surge of adrenal androgens, primarily DHEAS, can result in some body hair and the change to adult body odour (sweat starts to smell).
 Premature (early) adrenarche is mostly benign and is more common in girls and children of South Asian and Afro-Caribbean origin.